 The deeper the bowl, the straighter the slope and the tighter (smaller) the radius, the more capacity there is in the sink.

 What happens with the tri flow series is, they can get clogged.
 The way to fix that is to remove the spout by way of a 2mm screw in the back of the body.
-Then you can lift the spout up and clean the debris off the brightly coloured flow restrictor.
+Then you can lift the spout up and clean the debris off the brightly colored flow restrictor.
 Then reinstall.
 This happens very often when homes have poor water quality.
 The hot and cold water is not filtered so anything could get inside there.

 The answer is definitely YES.
 A properly sized septic tank can easily accommodate the use of a disposer.
 Septic systems designed to accommodate a dishwasher or clothes washer can also accommodate a disposer.
 On a daily basis, and on average, a household food waste disposer uses an amount of water equal to one flush of a toilet.

 Just the opposite, in fact.
 Decades of independent international research has shown that using a disposer is the safest, easiest and most environmentally responsible way to dispose of biodegradable food waste.
-Disposers significantly help reduce landfills and, in fact, disposer food waste has been recycled to form fertilizer in some parts of the country.
+Disposers significantly help reduce landfills and, in fact, disposer food waste has been recycled to form fertiliser in some parts of the country.